home - website - blog - tutorials - bio - books - shop - contact me

 These pattern cutting guides are not actual measurements.

 ALL of these patterns will require a certain amount of taking in and pinning once they have been cut.
-This will give you a custom fit to make it fit your body shape.
+This will give you a custom fit to make it fit your own body shape.
 Medieval people did it that way.

 I use these pattern guides myself for things that I wear and they only fit so nicely because I pin them in to fit after the basic fabric has been cut.
 Otherwise, yes.
 They hang like a sack.